 What Erin Evans has done instead is share the real life letters and journal entries of a family torn apart by cancer and drug addiction.

-There Are Fairies at the Bottom of the Garden begins during a crisp and stunning autumn in Utah, and ends after a spate of years, the author says left those who survived them gasping for air.
+There Are Fairies at the Bottom of Our Garden begins during a crisp and stunning autumn in Utah, and ends after a spate of years, the author says left those who survived them gasping for air.

 She and her younger sister, Hayley survive their story, but shockingly lose both their parents along the way.
 Both women describe their mother’s cancer as a terrifying journey into the unknown.